joshsharpheward/gis-administration/README.md

 ## Usage
 All of these tools have been designed to run in ArcGIS Pro, and use the active portal in Pro to log in to the "GIS" object from the ArcGIS Api for Python, which supplies the required url and credentials.
 These will either fail or yield partial results depending on the user type of the account logged in - ideally they should be run from an account with a "User Type" of "Administrator" as this will have full access to the contents of the portal.

+The main benefit of writing these tools to run in this way is that they can be run over different organisations very easily and without requiring any changes to the python file (whereas otherwise you would have to update url, username, pw each time you wanted to run it over a different organisation).

 ###

 ## License
+All scripts released under GNU Lesser Public License v3.0 (GPLv3)

+Full details accessible here https://www.gnu.org/licenses/lgpl-3.0.en.html